OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

 In OpenNebula, Virtual Machines are deployed from VMware VM Templates that **must exist previously in vCenter and must be imported into OpenNebula**.
 There is a one-to-one relationship between each VMware VM Template and the equivalent OpenNebula VM Template.
 Users will then instantiate the OpenNebula VM Template and OpenNebula will create a Virtual Machine clone from the vCenter template.

-.. note:: After a VM Template is cloned and booted into a vCenter Cluster it can access VMware advanced features and it can be managed through the OpenNebula provisioning portal -to control the life-cycle, add/remove NICs, make snapshots- or through vCenter (e.g. to move the VM to another datastore or migrate it to another ESX).
+.. note:: VMs launched in vCenter through OpenNebula can access VMware advanced features and it can be managed through the OpenNebula provisioning portal -to control the life-cycle, add/remove NICs, make snapshots- or through vCenter (e.g. to move the VM to another datastore or migrate it to another ESX).
 OpenNebula will poll vCenter to detect these changes and update its internal representation accordingly.

+.. note:: Changes to the VM Template in vCenter (like for instance migrate its disk to another datastore) are not supported.
+If any change is made to the vCenter VM Template, it needs to be reimported into OpenNebula.

 There is no need to convert your current Virtual Machines or Templates, or import/export them through any process; once ready just save them as VM Templates in vCenter, following `this procedure <http://pubs.vmware.com/vsphere-55/index.jsp?topic=%2Fcom.vmware.vsphere.vm_admin.doc%2FGUID-FE6DE4DF-FAD0-4BB0-A1FD-AFE9A40F4BFE_copy.html>`__ and import it into OpenNebula as explained later in this chapter.